 Corroded Battery Terminals

 Another issue that can hinder the flow of power in the Jeep is corroded or dirty battery terminals.
 Remember, the terminals can get corroded when exposed to moisture.
-And when this happens, starting the Jeep can be quite challenging.
+And when this happens, starting your Jeep can be quite challenging.

 Faulty Ignition

-How to Troubleshoot a Jeep Wrangler That Won’t Start but Has Power?
+How to Troubleshoot a Jeep Wrangler That Won’t Start But Has Power

 Step 1: Confirm the Condition of the Battery

 The first thing you should do is confirm the voltage level of the battery and its terminals.
-A fully charged battery should give a reading of about 12.6 volts, so if your battery is less than 25% charged, then it can’t start the engine.
+A fully-charged battery should give a reading of about 12.6 volts, so if your battery is less than 25% charged, then it can’t start the engine.

 Next, inspect its terminals for any sign of rust or dirt.
 Remember, dirt and rust can hinder the flow of power from the battery to the other parts of the Jeep.